 The Advisory Committee may become the Master's Committee, but the committee may also be reconstituted to reflect the content of the Master's project.
-The committee consists of two or three faculty members (including the student's advisor), with at least two members being members of the Cognition in Context faculty.
+The committee consists of two or three faculty members (including the student's advisor), with at least two members being members of the Cognition in Context or Cognition in Cognitive Neuroscience faculty.
 Committees must be approved by the Area Head.
 There is no oral defense of the Master's thesis, but students are expected to present this research during a department research forum.